dholab/prolonged-infection-suppfig2/README.md

 - `min_date` - the earliest date to display in the plot; default is September 1st, 2020.
 Dates specified here must be in "YYYY-mm-dd" format.
 - `max_date` - the latest date to display in the plot; default is February 1st, 2022.
 Dates specified here must be in "YYYY-mm-dd" format.
 - `refseq` - path to the SARS-CoV-2 reference sequence (GenBank Accession MN9089473.3)
-- `plotting_script` - path to the script that is run in the final step of the workflow, which generates the figure
 - `results` - path to default workflow output directory
 - `results_data_files` - path to a subdirectory of `results/` where data files like VCFs are placed.
 - `visuals` - path to a subdirectory of `results/` where graphics are stored.
 This is where the final supplementary figure 2 PDF is placed.